 “I keep my mouth shut as often as I possibly can, I keep my mind open, and I'm always prepared to be amazed, and I'm never disappointed.
 You do the same thing.
 Go out, talk to people, listen to people, and, most importantly, be prepared to be amazed.”

 Every Tuesday, we host an online virtual meetup to watch and discuss relevant Ted Talks and other videos.
 Want to join us?
-Add to your Outlook Calendar or add to your Google Calendar and show up when you can.
-There is no registration or sign up.
+Learn more on the event page.

 Check back to our website for more updates, information and resources for entrepreneurial and family businesses.